UWPRG/MOLSIM-2020/W1/HW/README.md

 # Submit HW

+For this assignment, you may use the "upload file" tab that is in the upper right hand corner to submit your homework.

-To receieve full credit plase submit
+To receieve full credit plase upload the following files into this directory:

 `yourname.txt`